(See also Overview of the Cranial Nerves.)

 The spasms may be caused by

-The diagnosis is made when doctors see the spasms.
+Hemifacial spasm is diagnosed when doctors see the spasms.

-Magnetic resonance imaging (MRI) should be done to check for a tumor, other structural abnormalities, and evidence of multiple sclerosis.
-Usually, MRI can detect the abnormal loop of artery pressing against the nerve.
+Magnetic resonance imaging (MRI) should be done to rule out tumors, other structural abnormalities, and multiple sclerosis, which can cause similar symptoms.
+Also, MRI can usually detect the abnormal loop of artery pressing against the nerve.

-Botulinum toxin is the drug of choice.
+Botulinum toxin is the drug of choice for hemifacial spasm.
 It is injected into the affected muscles.
 The same drugs used to treat trigeminal neuralgia—carbamazepine, gabapentin, phenytoin, baclofen, and tricyclic antidepressants (see Table: Drugs Used to Treat Depression)—may be tried but are usually not helpful.

-If drug treatment is unsuccessful, surgery may be done to separate the abnormal artery from the nerve by placing a small sponge between them (see Taking the Pressure Off a Nerve).
+If drug treatment is unsuccessful, surgery may be done to separate the abnormal artery from the nerve by placing a small sponge between them.

 Taking the Pressure Off a Nerve